-Practice makes perfect if you have a partner's touch, study saysJanuary 23rd, 2014 in Health /
+Practice makes perfect if you have a partner's touch, study saysJanuary 23, 2014 in Medicine & Health / Health

 People improve their performance more when they practise with a partner rather than on their own, according to a new study.